Identifying Causes of Short-Term Stress

 - The levels of pressure at which you operate most effectively.

-- How you may be able to improve the way you manage stress.
+- How you can improve the way you manage stress.

 Using the Tool